montesinodev/my-portfolio/README.md

 git clone https://github.com/montesinodev/my-portfolio.git

 ```
-Navigate into the folder:
+2. Navigate into the folder:

 ```bash
 cd my-portfolio
 ```

-Open index.html in your browser.
+3. Open index.html in your browser.

-Click on project links to explore live demos locally.
+4. Click on project links to explore live demos locally.

-📞 Contact
+📞 Contact:

 Feel free to reach out to me via email: montesinodev@gmail.com

 You can also connect with me on LinkedIn: https://www.linkedin.com/in/marlon-m-324a70147/

 Thank you for visiting my portfolio!